Little spotted kiwi: Conservation

-At the time it was described, the species was common on the western side of the South Island and in Marlborough.
-Then a regular trade in skins sprang up and large numbers were collected for European museums.
-Further, with the advance of European settlement, birds were killed by prospectors and others for food and their attendant dogs and cats took their toll.
+At the time it was described (in the 1840s), the species was common on the western side of the South Island and in Marlborough.
+A regular trade in skins sprang up and large numbers were collected for European museums.
+Further, with the advance of European settlement, birds were killed by prospectors and others for food, and their attendant dogs and cats took their toll.

 The species was extinct on the North Island by 1938 when the last four South Island birds were moved from d'Urville Island to the population that had been established on Kapiti Island.
 After they were released on Kapiti Island, they were also moved to Red Mercury Island, Hen Island, Tiritiri Matangi Island, Chalky Island, and Long Island in the Queen Charlotte Sound.

-In 2000, about 20 little spotted kiwis were released into Karori Wildlife Sanctuary.
-This was the first time since the 19th century that little spotted kiwis could be found on the mainland of the North Island.In 2015, 20 kiwis were translocated from Kapiti Island to Anchor Island.
+In 2000, about 20 little spotted kiwis were released into Zealandia.
+This was the first time since the 19th century that little spotted kiwis could be found on the mainland of the North Island.
+In 2015, 20 kiwis were translocated from Kapiti Island to Anchor Island.

-As the smallest species of kiwi, the little spotted kiwi would be very vulnerable to the main kiwi predators like cats, dogs, and stoats, however it is now restricted to several off-shore island reserves (mainly Kapiti Island) which are mostly free of introduced predators.
-The little spotted kiwi's conservation status is listed as "range restricted" (by 'Save the Kiwi'), with a growing population.
+As the smallest species of kiwi, they would be very vulnerable to the main kiwi predators like cats, dogs, and stoats, if not mostly restricted to several off-shore island reserves (mainly Kapiti Island) which are mostly free of introduced predators.
+The little spotted kiwi's conservation status is listed as "range restricted" by Save the Kiwi, with a growing population.
 Formerly classified as "vulnerable" by the IUCN, it was suspected to be more numerous than generally assumed.
 Following the evaluation of its population size, this was found to be correct, and it was consequently downlisted to "near threatened" status in 2008 as, although not rare, its small range puts it at risk.
-The lack of predators, apart from weka (Gallirallus australis), is important to its increasing numbers.
-It has an occurrence range of 31 km2, and a population of 1600 was estimated in the year 2012.
+The lack of predators, apart from weka, is important to its increasing numbers.
+It has an occurrence range of 31 km2, and a population of 1600 was estimated in 2012.

+In May 2025, 40 birds (20 males and 20 females) were translocated from Kapiti Island to the Brook Waimārama Sanctuary in Nelson, the largest fenced sanctuary in the South Island.
+The last known population to have lived in the region disappeared nearly a century prior.

+In July, two little spotted kiwi were rediscovered on the mainland (outside of a fenced sanctuary) for the first time since 1978, following a tip-off from a hunter.
+A female and male bird were found in the Adams Wilderness Area in the South Island's West Coast Region.